AN/APG-76 radar family: AN/APY-6

-The X-band AN/APY-6 is a derivative of AN/APY-3, and it is based on fiber-optic ethernet LAN.
-The radar has SAR, Inverse synthetic aperture radar (ISAR) and ground moving target indication (GMTI) modes.
-The resolution in strip SAR mode is 6 ft, while in SAR and ISAR mode, the best resolution is 1 ft.
+The X-band AN/APY-6 is a derivative of AN/APY-3, and it is based on fiber-optic Ethernet LAN.
+The radar has SAR, inverse synthetic aperture radar (ISAR) and ground moving target indication (GMTI) modes.
+The resolution in strip SAR mode is 1.8 m (6 ft), while in SAR and ISAR mode, the best resolution is 0.35 m (1 ft).
 AN/APY-6 has a total of four parallel receivers, with one for GMTI, and three for various SAR/ISAR modes.
 The planar passive phased array antenna can be either point forward or abeam, with coverage of 200 degree arc, and a maximum range of 200 km.
 AN/APY-6 is designed for precision target striking, and an AESA version is currently under development.

 AN/APY-7

-AN/APY-7 is the development of AN/APY-3, and it is a solid state version of AN/APY-3 that adopts active electronically scanned array technology.
+AN/APY-7 is the development of AN/APY-3 as part of the Pave Mover program, and it is a solid state version of AN/APY-3 that adopts active electronically scanned array technology.
 AN/APY-7 radar can operate in fixed target indication (FTI), wide area surveillance, synthetic aperture radar (SAR), target classification and ground moving target indicator (GMTI) modes.
 An antenna is installed on the underside of the aircraft, which can be tilted for a 120 degree to either side of the plane to cover targets at more than 152 miles (250 km).
-The 7.3 m (24 ft) long, 0.6 m (2 ft) wide side-looking AESA antenna s housed in a 12 m (40 ft) canoe-shaped radome under the forward fuselage of the hosting aircraft along the center line.
+The 7.3 m (24 ft) long, 0.6 m (2 ft) wide side-looking AESA antenna is housed in a 12 m (40 ft) canoe-shaped radome under the forward fuselage of the hosting aircraft along the center line.
 As with AN/APY-3, AN/APY-7 is electronically steered in azimuth by phase shifters, and mechanically in elevation by two servo motors.